broedsels/CSV-to-Neoden4/README.md

 # Neoden 4 KiCad converter.

 This program will help you to convert the KiCad .pos file to a CSV file that the Neoden 4 can use.
-It will try to match the component with pre-defined feeder and nozzle types.
+It will match the component with pre-defined feeder and nozzle types.

+The easiest way to convert KiCad pos files to Neoden 4.

 ##
 This program will: